CoppeliaSim version history

 CoppeliaSim versions are indicated as follows:

 X identifies a special release (once every couple of years)

-Y identifies a major release
+Y.Z identifies a regular release

 CoppeliaSim V4.5.1 (March 29th 2023)